acsdev/java-project-library-jpu/README.md

 |eti.jpu.aux.Pair|This is an auxiliary class mabe to represent two objects|
 |eti.jpu.aux.IGeoPoint2D|Represents a single geograhfic point (latitude / longitude)|

+#### Useful information
+To generate javadoc use __mvn clean javadoc:javadoc__ on pom.xml.
+A directory named __javadoc__ will be create in your main directory with complete javadoc documentation.

+To generate report about the code, use verify phase.
+Just run __mvn clean verify__ on pom.xml.
+In target/report-codes/pmd you will find pmd report in case the code has pmd violation.
+In target/report-codes/jacoco will you find a report that shows how much of tne code is covered by unit test.

 #### Feel free to jump in [;-[)